-It is on this thin top stratum of exploiters that the British rulers relied to carry on their rule.
-It is from their ranks that high government officials as well as the non-official "professional" classes were drawn.
-It is with their assistance, as we will see in subsequent chapters, that the British rulers crushed. disrupted or sabotaged the democratic movement of the common people.
-For, although it was itself the victim of imperialistic oppression and exploitation, this top stratum of exploiters was too hostile to the interests of the common people to identify itself with the anti-imperialist movement of the entire people.
-Like the Rajahs, Naduvazhis, Desavazhis, etc., of the eighteenth century, their successors of the twentieth century - the present-day jenmis, traders, industrial and professional classes would far rather yield to the blandishments of their imperialist oppressors than unite with the common people to overthrow imperialist domination.
+It is on this thin top stratum of exploiters that the British rulers rely to carry on their rule.
+It is from their ranks that high Government officials as well as the non-official "professional" classes are drawn.
+It is with their assistance, as we will see in subsequent chapters, that the British rulers crushed, disrupted or sabotaged the democratic movement of the common, toiling people.
+For, although it was itself the victim of imperialistic oppression and exploitation, this top stratum of exploiters was too hostile to the interests of the common people to identify itself with the anti-imperialist movement of the entire people; like the rajas, naduvazhis, desavazhis, etc. of the 18th century, their successors of the 20th century-the present-day jenmi, trader, industrial and professional classes-would far rather yield to the blandishments of their imperialist oppressors than unite with the common people to overthrow imperialist domination.